takahisah/takahisah.github.io/about.md

 permalink: /about/
 ---

 Hi my name is Taka Hasegawa.
 Thanks for reading my blog.
-I am a data scientist specializing in natural language processing and data analytics and visualization.
-I learned about business at Harvard Business School.
-I am currently learning about machine learning at Georgia Tech.
+I am currently the CTO of [Palo Alto Insight](https://www.paloaltoinsight.com), a technology focused consulting firm.
+I used to work at Apple as a Data Scientist / Engineer and have an MBA from Harvard Business School.